Planck 2013 results. XIV. Zodiacal emission: Solar System Objects

 \subsection{Basic Behaviour}

-Figure~\ref{fig:Asts} demonstrates some of the basics of the asteroid detections.
-For each measurement, we denote the measurement as $f$, the distance between \Planck\ and the object as $d$, and the distance between the Sun and the object as $s$.
-These quantities for the first measurement of each asteroid will be denoted $f_0$, $d_0$, and $s_0$.
-In the top panel, we show asteroids that were detected in multiple surveys.
-Assuming the temperature of the object at any time is inversely proportional to $\sqrt{s}$, we would expect
+Figure~\ref{fig:Asts} demonstrates the basics of the asteroid flux density measurements: $f$ is flux density, $d$ is the distance between \Planck\ and the object, and $s$ is the distance between the Sun and the object.
+Zero subscripts identify the first measurement for a given asteroid.
+The top panel shows asteroids detected in multiple Surveys.
+Assuming the temperature of the object at any time goes as $s^{-1/2}$, we expect

 which is roughly seen in the data.

 In the bottom panel, we show the 545-to-857\,GHz spectral indices, as well as the 545-to-353\,GHz spectral indices for Ceres and Vesta.